fieldtrip/website/development/integration.md

 ## Mailman

-We use this for a number of email discussion lists.
+We use this for the email discussion list.
 It is hosted by C&CZ at <http://mailman.science.ru.nl>.

 ## Mastodon

 We use <https://fosstodon.org/@fieldtriptoolbox> to notify people about new releases and other updates.

+## BlueSky

+We use <https://bsky.app/profile/fieldtriptoolbox.bsky.social> to notify people about new releases and other updates.

 ## Bitly

-We use <https://bitly.com> to automatically create short URLs that are included in the tweets.
+We use <https://bitly.com> to automatically create short URLs that are included in social media posts.

 ## Shields